ghaiklor/icecast-parser/README.md

 You can provide additional parameters to constructor:

 - `url` - by default empty and **REQUIRED**.
+- `userAgent` - by default `Mozilla`.
+You can set userAgent from request.
 - `keepListen` - by default `false`.
 If you set to `true`, then response from radio station is not destroys and you can pipe it to another streams.
 - `autoUpdate` - by default `true`.
 If you set to `false`, then metadata will not be updates with interval and notify you about new metadata;
 - `errorInterval` - by default `600` s.
 You can set interval in seconds when next try will be executed if connection was refused or rejected.
 Works only if `autoUpdate` is enabled.